Author: Ron Graham

 Some of the recurring themes and main ideas in the book of Proverbs are listed below with sample verses...

-A worthwhile way to study the book of proverbs is to read it from start to finish, sorting key verses into topics.
+Here's a worthwhile way to study the book of proverbs: read it from start to finish, sorting key verses into topics.
 The best way to do this is in sweeps, where you read through the book collecting key verses on two or three topics only, then repeat the exercise with another two or three topics, and so forth.
 As you make one sweep, new topics will suggest themselves for following sweeps.
 That would be a most profitable study, and you would finish up with a set of excellent lessons from the Proverbs on important subjects.